 Oral Language and Listening Comprehension:

 A Speech-Language Pathologist on staff works daily alongside primary teachers in the classroom to help students develop strategies that improve their receptive and expressive language skills.
-Enrichment activities develop sequencing and gross motor skills through Tang Soo Do and Stretch and Grow fitness classes.
+Students are provided scaffolding through strategies such as the Expanding Expression Tool to help with organizing and verbalizing information

 Phonological Awareness and Reading: